cfosprof/reading-notes/201/class-01.md

 ### 1. Compose a short poem describing how HTTP sends data between computers.

-Learning to write poetry would distract me from the actual learning objetive here, so I'm going to ignore that part and focus on the material that matters.
-I understand if you feel the need to dock points.
+### 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.

-2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
+### 3. How can you find images to add to a Website?

-3. How can you find images to add to a Website?
+You can use google images, there is a copyright filter that will filter out any images that are copyrighted.
+You can also use your camera roll, or a billion other sources.

 4. How do you create a String vs a Number in JavaScript?